AshwiniAwatare/UI-Assignment--CRUD/README.md

 - Node
 - NPM
 - Angular CLI
-If these are not installed on your machine please install before starting the angular project.
+<p>If these are not installed on your machine please install before starting the angular project.</p>

 #Open command line intreface and use below commands:#
 <pre>npm install -g @angular/cli</pre>
-<p>If you have cloned/downloaded this project on your local then you need to run command <pre>npm install</pre> in the folder stucture.
+<p>If you have cloned/downloaded this project on your local then you need to run command in the folder stucture
-and <pre>ng serve</pre>
+<pre>npm install</pre>

 if you are creating new project run below commands:
 <pre>ng new CRUD-app</pre>
 <pre>cd CRUD-app</pre>